 - Got completely out of debt and saved enough for my retirement (OK that is me just messing with you).

-I don’t get this whole need to have to do things to feel fulfilled (isn’t that called Work?
+I don’t get this whole need to do things to feel fulfilled (isn’t that called Work?
 Just sayin’).
-Can’t I just be happy with what I have done already, and the amazing things that might happen in the future?
+Can’t I be happy with what I have done already and the fantastic things that might happen in the future?

 You want to know what my bucket list is: